jiham7/PoW-Chain/README.md

 This is an example Proof of Work Chain with a client/server application for rewarding miners who can solve real-world solutions like finding the next prime.

+The main idea is to use the processing power from mining to contribute towards useful calculations like calculating prime numbers.
+Other ideas that can be implemented in future are reinforcing machine learning algorithms and rewarding miners who can successfully label an image properly and such.

+I just feel like it is inefficient that proof of work makes miners spend so much energy and processing space / power to solve a puzzle that has no real significance outisde of the chain of blocks.

 ## Server

 First you'll want to start the server.
 You'll want to install all the dependencies with `npm i` from the root directory in the terminal.